 This training program of this EventStorming Remote Modelling Workshop is aimed at software practitioners, workshop facilitators, and explorers that want to practice EventStorming on the field.

-The workshop is divided into three half-day modules, each one focused on a specific format.
+The workshop is divided into four half-day modules, each one focused on a specific format.

 Exploring the whole with Big Picture EventStorming will help you lead and design exploratory workshops where multiple stakeholders and points of view are represented.